muchammad-athfal/library-management/README.md

 `php artisan migrate`

-7. To set the API key to set in the `.env` file, run the following command:
+7. To set the API key in the `.env` file, run the following command:

 `php artisan generate:api-key`